Westpac Board Observer Matt Delmenico with Founder of The Underground Collaborative Katie Liew at social enterprise cafe Ground+Co

 How it works

-Observers will be selected from a range of talented senior professionals from across both Westpac Group and MinterEllison who have diverse skill sets and a genuine passion and interest in the community sector, from backgrounds in areas of legal, HR, finance, risk management and business strategy, marketing, and more.
+Observers will be selected from a range of talented senior professionals from across both Westpac Group and MinterEllison who have diverse skill sets and a genuine passion and interest in the community sector.
+Participants have experience in areas such as legal, HR, finance, risk management, business strategy, digital transformation and marketing.

-Boards will be involved in the selection process to ensure an alignment of skills and culture for the organisation and if a suitable match is found, will commit to involving the Observer in all Board meetings over a 12 month period.
-The Observer will have no voting rights or obligations as a director or officer of the organisation but will be invited to contribute to discussions in an informal capacity.
-Boards will also have the opportunity to select more than 1 Observer if required.
+Boards will be involved in the selection process for observers to ensure an alignment of skills and culture for the organisation and if a suitable match is found, will commit to involving the observer in all board meetings over a 12-month period.
+The observer will have no voting rights or obligations as a director or officer of the organisation but will be invited to contribute to discussions in an informal capacity.
+Boards will also have the opportunity to select more than one observer if they wish.

-Westpac Foundation's Board Observership Program provides Observers with a structured opportunity to prepare them for future directorships and includes governance training, support and networking opportunities.
+Westpac Board Observer Program provides observers with a structured opportunity to prepare them for future directorships and includes governance training, support and networking opportunities.